carbonshed/Schneider_et_al_2020/README.md

 This repository serves to host data and analyses used in the research supporting the work in *Carbon Dioxide (CO2) Fluxes from Terrestrial and Aquatic Environments in a Tropical Alpine Catchment*, submitted to *Journal of Geophysical Research - Biogeosciences*.

 ## Purpose
-  To provide users access to the data and Rscripts used in to create publication figures
+  To provide access to the data and Rscripts used to create figures in publication

   ## Guide to Folders
   ### Data